Dr John Hemery OBEFounder and Chairman

 Serena HemeryManaging Director

 Serena Hemery is Managing Director of the Centre for Political and Diplomatic Studies.
-After taking First Class Honours in Business Administration, she has held posts as a financial analyst in the emerging markets group at JP Morgan, and as a trading analyst at ConocoPhillips.
-At CPDS she has command of the planning, budget, mobilisation and logistics of programmes conducted both in the United Kingdom and abroad.
+She has a degree in Business Administration (University of Bath) and a Graduate Diploma in Law.
+She previously held posts as a financial analyst in the emerging markets group of the Investment Bank division at JP Morgan, and as a trading analyst at ConocoPhillips.
+At CPDS she is responsible for strategy and business development, client relations and end-to-end operations for programmes conducted both in the United Kingdom and abroad.